-During 2022, no traditional product liability lawsuit was filed against the Company and one (1) was resolved.
-As of December 31, 2022, the Company was a defendant five lawsuits involving its products, including one (1) traditional product liability lawsuit and four (4) municipal lawsuits.
+During 2022, no traditional product liability lawsuits were filed against the Company and one (1) was resolved.
+As of December 31, 2022, the Company was a defendant in five (5) lawsuits involving its products, including one (1) traditional product liability lawsuit and four (4) municipal lawsuits.
 The Company also was a defendant in three (3) negligence lawsuits though, as discussed above, that number has since been reduced to two (2) lawsuits with the consolidation of the Jones and Copeland matters.